glenbuck503/BusinessLookup.Solution/README.md

 * If you go to the GET endpoint for Restaurants, click "try it out" and then "execute" and it will show a list of all Restaurants.

-The body for each restaurant should look like this"
+The body for each restaurant should look like this:
 [
   {
     "restaurantId": 0,